pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-12-tap-elixir-in-the-shoulder.md

 ---
-title: When to tap Elixir in the shoulder
+title: tap Elixir in the shoulder
 date: 2021-07-12
-description: "Whenever you can, there is no try."
+description: "`tap` and `then` are the missing pieces to use anonymous functions in pipelines."
 image: images/posts/baby-yoda.png

 images: